 Even for those less affected financially, this will be a period of prolonged uncertainty that could negatively impact wellbeing and mental health.
-ACEVO is moving its events online, and we encourage you to still ‘attend’ so that you can check in with your fellow leaders and get peer support.
-Upcoming webinars are here and digital meetings here.
+In December 2020 we published a report about workforce wellbeing, which you can download here.

 Members can also access discounted expert, practical support via ACEVO’s corporate partners, and we are still running a number of training events online.
 Please click here to read a summary of the services and support offered by our partners.